SomerEsat/ethereum-staking-guides/README.md

 ufw allow 3389/tcp
 ```

-Allow incoming requests to the Grafana server (port 3000/TCP):
+Allow Grafana - Allows incoming requests to the Grafana web server (port 3000/TCP):

 ```
 ufw allow 3000/tcp
 ```

-Or if you want better security, limit connections to just your local IP address:
+Or if you want better security, you can limit connections to just your local IP address:

 ```
 ufw allow from <yourlocalipaddress> to any port 22 proto tcp